Introduction

 Section 1 – Understanding the Problem

-Objective: Predict the sale price of houses based on features like:
+Objective :- Predict the sale price of houses based on features like:

 - Square footage